 - Use social media for promotions

-- Optimise your product pages to rank well for the targeted keywords.
+- Optimize your product pages to rank well for the targeted keywords.

 The bottom line is, the traffic won’t come automatically, but working in the right direction with a planned marketing strategy, promotions and other things like product page SEO, website ranking, directly helps you bring traffic to your website.